wilsonzlin/edgesearch/README.md

 The same structure and process is used to store and retrieve document contents.

-Packing multiple bit sets/documents reduces read/write costs and deploy times, and improves caching.
+Packing multiple bit sets/documents reduces read/write costs and deploy times, and improves caching and execution speed due to fewer fetches.

 ### Searching